-$$(fg): x \mapsto f(x)g(x).$$
+(fg): x \mapsto f(x)g(x).

-Exercise 5.3: Show that this makes $\mathbb{R}^X$ into a ring with additive identity the constant function 0 and multiplicative identity the constant function 1.
+EXERCISE 5.3.
+Show: this makes R^X into a ring with additive identity the constant function 0 and multiplicative identity the constant function 1.

 However, this is not really a "new" example of a ring.